karrick/gologs/README.md

 This library allows this workflow by allowing a developer to create a tree of logs with multiple branches, and each branch can have an independently controlled log level.
-These log branches are quite lightweight, require no go routines to facilitate, and can even be ephemeral, and demonstrated later in the Tracer Logging section.
+These log branches are lightweight, require no go routines to facilitate, and can even be ephemeral, and demonstrated later in the Tracer Logging section.